About Our Services

 In most cases clients require assistance with Activities of daily living (ADLs).
 This is a term used in healthcare to refer to daily self care activities within an individual's place of residence, in outdoor environments, or both.
 Health professionals routinely refer to the ability or inability to perform ADLs as a measurement of the functional status of a person, particularly in regard to people living with a disability and the elderly.

-At Right at Home we define ADLs as follows:
+At Right at Home we define ADLs and Basic ADLs (BADLs consisting of self-care tasks) as follows:

 - Bathing and showering